fanpei91/torsniff/README.md

 ## Introduction
 torsniff is a torrent sniffer, it fetches torrents that people are using to download moives, music, docs, games and so on from the BitTorrent network.

-A tottent have valuable infomation, so you can use torsniff to build your own torrent database(e.g: The Pirate Bay), or to do data mining and analyzing.
+A torrent have valuable infomation, so you can use torsniff to build your own torrent database(e.g: The Pirate Bay), or to do data mining and analyzing.

 ## Installation